 How to compare dental bridge versus implant

-You’ll need to factor in several things when comparing a dental implant to a bridge.
-Choosing between the two is not always easy, and you should work with your dentist to decide which option you are best suited for.
+You will need to factor in several things when comparing a dental implant to a bridge.
+Choosing between the two is not always easy, and you should work with your dentist to decide which option is best suited to you.

 Candidate profile